 Health Level Seven (HL7).

 Appendix D presents the framework for the gap analysis of HIT standards that we will be conducting in the future.
 It contains examples of ISO, ASTM and HL7 standards by HIM business requirements under the selected three IG principles.
 We anticipate carrying out the detailed analysis of these and other standards in the future by Use Case.
-This analysis will specifically include the detail review and selection of IHE standards (integration and content profiles) for a specific Use Case.
+This analysis will specifically include the detailed review and selection of IHE standards (integration and content profiles) for a specific Use Case.

 Please note that Appendix D contains only the standard’s identification number (ID) from the correspondent SDO not the title of the standard or its description.
 On the project wiki pages, we developed supporting table that contains the ID, title and abstract for the standards listed in Appendix (URL: ftp://ftp.ihe.net/IT_Infrastructure/iheitiyr13-2015-2016/Planning_Cmte/WorkItems/HIM_Practices/Standards_Table_0507/).